Vero: An Open RL Recipe for General Visual Reasoning: Discussion

 \paragraph{Limitations.} A few limitations remain.
 First, while our results show that diversity is critical, they do not establish the optimal taxonomy of task categories or the minimal set for broad transfer.
 For example, we do not include video or multi-turn tasks in our data mixture.
 Second, our behavioral analyses are descriptive rather than causal: we observe task-specific differences in reasoning traces, but do not yet identify the exact mechanisms by which those behaviors improve accuracy.
 Third, our analyses mostly focus on small models, including 7B-9B parameter models.
 Further work should study larger models and more diverse task sets.

 \paragraph{Conclusions.} We presented \model{}, a fully open vision-language reasoning family trained with single-stage RL on \verodataset, a 600K-sample dataset from \numdatasets{} datasets spanning six capability categories.
-Our ablations show that diverse task mixing, uniform weighting, and task-routed rewards are important for positive cross-category transfer of chain of thought behavior and model performance. \modelQthreeT{} outperforms Qwen3-VL-8B-Thinking on 24 of 30 benchmarks in \modelsuite{}, and \modelQthreeI{} outperforms it on 23 of 30 benchmarks. \model{} also surpasses MiMo-VL-7B-RL trained from the same base checkpoint.
-All datasets, training code, and models are publicly released to facilitate future research on visual reasoning.
+Our central finding is that breadth, not specialization, drives general visual reasoning: training jointly across diverse task categories with balanced, uniform exposure and task-routed rewards yields consistent positive cross-category transfer, both in benchmark performance and in the chain-of-thought behaviors models acquire.
+These results recast multi-task RL as a problem of distribution design rather than optimizer design alone, and they show that visual reasoning is not a monolithic skill but a composite of distinct, task-dependent behavioral modes that a single training mixture can elicit together.
+By releasing all datasets, training code, and models, we aim to make this recipe a reproducible foundation for future work on open visual reasoning, and to invite further study of which task taxonomies, scales, and behaviors most effectively compose into general capability.